tartpvule/my-firefox-patches/README.md

 ## remove_normandy_esr68.patch

-A source patch for ESR68 to remove Normandy component.
+A patch for ESR68 to remove the Normandy component.

 ## Bug1421725_WebRequest_esr60.patch

-A source patch for ESR60 to make WebRequest.jsm run and apply changes from blocking listeners sequentially.
+A patch for ESR60 to make WebRequest.jsm run and apply changes from blocking listeners sequentially.
 Non-blocking listeners are not affected.

 ## monkey_Bug1421725_WebRequest_esr60.cfg

-An autoconfig script for ESR60 to monkey-patch the changes in Bug1421725_WebRequest.patch.
+An autoconfig script for ESR60 to monkey-patch Bug 1421725.

 ## Bug1421725_WebRequest_esr68_with_308ef98e6e4b.patch

-A source patch for ESR68.1 to make WebRequest.jsm run and apply changes from blocking listeners sequentially.
+A patch for ESR68.1 to make WebRequest.jsm run and apply changes from blocking listeners sequentially.
 This patch also refactors the code into a new class: `ListenerRunner`.
 Non-blocking listeners are not affected.